Chapter 13 – The Heir to the Throne

-Marianne’s relationship with her brother Joseph (born 1741) had been full of veiled tension since their childhood.
-As the eldest Imperial son and daughter, they were both smart and studious, though with her higher intelligence and brilliant memory, Marianne outperformed her brother in school lessons.
-Both were ambitious and somewhat arrogant, especially Joseph, who, as the heir to the throne, had been overpoured with attention since the day he was born.
-Quite to the contrary of Marianne, who emerged as a disappointment to the Imperial Court, especially the Empress, and gradually evolved to be the most ‘invisible’ of the Imperial daughters.
+Archduchess Marianne’s relationship with her brother Joseph (born 1741) had long been marked by veiled tension.
+Both were intelligent and studious, though Marianne, with her superior intellect and remarkable memory, consistently outperformed her brother in their lessons.
+Both were ambitious and somewhat arrogant — especially Joseph, who, as heir to the throne, had been lavished with attention from the day he was born.
+Marianne, by contrast, had come into the world as a disappointment to the Empress and gradually became the most ‘invisible’ of the siblings.

 Leave a Reply